BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 mechanics for a given pokemon to attack, but has its own attributes that must be considered:

-- name: name of the attack.
+- name VARCHAR(25): name of the attack.
 Serves as unique identifier.
-- pokemon\_name: name of the pokemon who has that attack.
+- pokemon\_name VARCHAR(25): name of the pokemon who has that attack.
-- text: text description of what the attack does.
+- text TINITEXT: text description of what the attack does.
 To be displayed in the card.
-- damage: the amount of damage the attack will inflict on oposing pokemon.
+- damage TINYINT: the amount of damage the attack will inflict on oposing pokemon.

 ### Type